Seeed-Studio/wiki-documents/docs/reTerminal-hardware-interfaces-usage.md

 # Hardware and Interfaces Usage

 This wiki introduces the various different hardware and interfaces on the reTerminal and how to use them to expand your project ideas.

+**Note:** For some hardware and interfaces, the usage instructions will be different from each other when running the Raspberry Pi OS image, [Buildroot image](https://wiki.seeedstudio.com/reTerminal-Buildroot-SDK) and the [Yocto image](https://wiki.seeedstudio.com/reTerminal-Yocto).
+The default steps will be for the Raspberry Pi OS image.
+However, if the instructions for Buildroot image and the Yocto image are different, they are clearly noted.

 ## Hardware Overview